macder/medusa-fulfillment-shippo/README.md

 ### How it works

-* Order parcels from smallest to largest
+* Sorts parcels from smallest to largest
-* Order items from largest to smallest
+* Sorts items from largest to smallest
     * Attempt fitting items into smallest parcel the largest item can fit.
     * If there are items remaining, try the next parcel size
     * If there are no remaining items, use this parcel for shipping rate.